 Automation is the next level of digitalization and brings the most value to the lab.
 In an automated lab, liquid handling systems and robotic arms perform the assays and transfer the containers between different devices.
 The aim is to remove human interaction in the physical laboratory process.
 This eliminates human factors and enables a very high level of error control.
 Some laboratories are automated to the level where no human interaction is needed.
 Robotic arms take samples from the storage, transfer them to the analytical device, and the scientist can check the data in the ELN.
 With this, we are entering the IoT world, where laboratory things are seamlessly connected.
 The data flow from devices to the clouds, where they are automatically processed.

 ”Automation does not need to be complete right from the start.
 Smart laboratory tools, such as smart pipettes and different aids to perform manual tasks easier can already make a large difference.”

 Currently, the most frequent use of automation in laboratories is partial automation, where only the most routine processes that do not have a lot of variability between runs are fully automated, as these bring the best return on investment.

 Automation does not need to be complete right from the start.
 Smart laboratory tools, such as smart pipettes and different aids to perform manual tasks easier can already make a large difference.
 These tools can reduce human errors to some level and produce digital data output that can be integrated into ELNs or LIS systems.
 Compared to manual processes such automation is still superior in pretty much all aspects.

 The levels beyond automation are very open.
-An example is full business process automation, that includes also non-research processes such as handling of incoming samples and materials, invoicing, shipping and reporting.
+An example is full business process automation, which includes also non-research processes such as handling of incoming samples and materials, invoicing, shipping, and reporting.
 This calls for integration with Enterprise Resource Planning systems (ERPs).